SprinklekitOfficial/MiniOS/README.md

     tinyasm -f bin os.asm -l os.lst -o os.img

-### What is bootOS:
+### What is MiniOS:

-bootOS is a monolithic operating system that fits in one boot sector.
+MiniOS is a monolithic operating system that fits in one boot sector.
 It's able to load, execute, and save programs.
 Also keeps a filesystem.
 It can work with any floppy disk size starting at 180K.

 It relocates itself at 0000:7a00 and requires further 768 bytes of memory starting at 0000:7700.